porres/pd-else/README.md

 <pre>make CC=arm-linux-gnueabihf-gcc target.arch=arm7l install objectsdir=~/else-build</pre>

-##### Installing [sfont~], [sfz~], [plaits~] and [circuit~]
+##### Installing [sfload~], [play.file~], [sfont~], [sfz~], [plaits~] and [circuit~]

-For technical reasons these objects reside in their own subdirectories of the ELSE source directory, so a normal build as described above will skip them.
-You cam install these separately and you can also check their subfolders for their own READMEs and instructions.
+For technical reasons these objects reside in their own subdirectories of the ELSE source directory (note, however, that [sfload] and [play.file~] is on a single 'play.file~' folder).
+This means that a normal build as described above will skip them.
+You can install these separately and you can also check their subfolders for their own READMEs and instructions.

-To install them with the rest of ELSE you can build from the toplevel source directory using the special 'sfont', 'sfz' 'plaits' and 'circuit' targets, such as:
+To install them with the rest of ELSE you can build from the toplevel source directory using the special 'sfont', 'sfz', 'plaits', 'play.file' and 'circuit' targets, such as:

 <pre>make sfz plaits pdincludepath=~/pd-0.54-1/src/</pre>
 <pre>make sfz-install plaits-install objectsdir=~/else-build</pre>